Probabilistic exact universal quantum circuits for transforming unitary operations: Introduction

 \section{Introduction}

-In quantum mechanics, deterministic transformations between states are represented by quantum channels and probabilistic transformations by quantum instruments, which consists of quantum channels followed by a quantum measurement.
-Understanding the properties of quantum channels and quantum instruments is a standard and well stabilished field of research with direct impact for theoretical and applied quantum physics \cite{krausbook,chuang}.
+In quantum mechanics, deterministic transformations between states are represented by quantum channels and probabilistic transformations by quantum instruments, which consist of quantum channels followed by a quantum measurement.
+Understanding the properties of quantum channels and quantum instruments is a standard and well established field of research with direct impact for theoretical and applied quantum physics \cite{krausbook,chuang}.
 Similarly to states, quantum channels may also be subjected to universal transformation in a paradigm usually referred as \textit{higher order} transformations.
 Higher order transformations can be formalised by quantum supermaps \cite{chiribella07,chiribella08} and physically implemented by means of quantum circuits (see Fig.\,\ref{fig:1}).
-Despite its fundamental value and potential impact for applications, higher order transformations are still not well understood when compared to quantum channels and quantum instruments.
+Despite its fundamental value and potential for applications (\eg, quantum circuit designing \cite{chiribella07}, quantum process tomography \cite{bisio08}, testing causal hypothesis \cite{chiribella18}, channel discrimination \cite{chiribella08C}, aligning reference frames \cite{bartlett08,bisio10}, analysing the role of causal order \cite{chiribella09,oreshkov11}), higher order transformations are still not well understood when compared to quantum channels and quantum instruments.